AbuTalha3/Todo-list/README.md

 ### Usage

-- In order to use this project you either create branch to add more features.
+- In order to use this project you either create a branch to add more features.
 - But in order to run the project open index.html with live server

 ### Run Linters